by Phoenix Desertsong

-Not only is this sad for Tigers fans, but he is more than deserving of being in the Hall-of-Fame than most of his second base peers, including 2011 inductee Roberto Alomar.
+Not only is this sad for Tigers fans, but he is more deserving of being in the Hall-of-Fame than most of his second base peers, including 2011 inductee Roberto Alomar.
 While he could still enter the Hall through a Veterans Committee decision, it's clear that he's been snubbed for too long.

-Was Lou Whitaker Unfairly Snubbed?
+Was Lou Whitaker Unfairly Snubbed in the Hall of Fame Voting?

 A sponsor of Lou Whitaker’s Baseball-Reference page brings up an excellent point.
 Alomar had an adjusted OPS (on-base plus slugging percentage) of 116 over his career with 7 teams.
 Whitaker also had an adjusted OPS of 116 over his career with only one team.
 They both played about 2300 games and Whitaker amassed 69.7 WAR compared to Alomar’s 63.5 WAR in 12 fewer games.
 Like Alomar, Whitaker was a Gold Glove-caliber defender and won three Gold Glove Awards.
 Alomar won 10 Gold Gloves, but compiled only 2.4 defensive WAR.
 Whitaker had 15.4 defensive WAR.